Germany take step forward with win over Ukraine | DW | 14.11.2020

 "Our current situation has been talked about enough and the one thing that helps at the moment is wins and that's why it was a good night," Goretzka said afterwards.

-Germany's third shouldn't have been their last, with chance-conversion still an issue.
+Germany should have won by more.
+Their third shouldn't have been their last, but chance-conversion remains an issue.

 As it happened: